 - The Instant Ticket Lottery Machine (ITLM) program available exclusively to veterans’ organizations.

 - Skills-based amusement devices that take money or tokens and award non-cash prizes worth up to $30, or tickets/tokens that can be redeemed for prizes.

 - Online fantasy competitions run by qualified operators.

-When will sports betting or other forms of gambling be available in Maryland?
+When will online casino games or other forms of online gambling be available in Maryland?

 In accordance with Article XIX of Maryland’s Constitution, any expansion of commercial gambling must be approved by a majority of voters in a statewide referendum.
 Placing any question of expanded commercial gambling on a statewide ballot requires approval by the General Assembly.